AngularStudyGroup/afs/README.md

 > Every time we update dependency, you should execute `npm install -d` to get the project ready to brew.

 **Start project**

+After everything installed, just type `gulp`.
+You will see the index page in a new browser window.